 - 2 eggs

 - 1/2 cup water

 - 1 cup raw cacao powder or cocoa powder

-- Add avocado and egg to a food processor.
+Add avocado and egg to a food processor.
 Blend until creamy and no lumps remain in avocado.
 Add remaining ingredients (except peanut butter) and blend well.
-Pour into greased 9x9 parchment lined cake pan.
+Pour into greased 8x8 foil or parchment lined cake pan.

-- Bake for 15 to 18 min or until a toothpick comes out clean when inserted in the middle.
+Bake for 45-50 min or until a toothpick comes out clean when inserted in the middle.
 Let sit for 20 min before cutting so the brownies set correctly.